Julien-Fruteau/python-best-practices-cookiecutter/README.md

 # -------- ALTERNATIVE

-# NEW : Develop in a docker container using vsocde devcontainer feature, for easy collobaration :
+# NEW : Develop in a docker container using vscode devcontainer feature, for easy collobaration :
 pipx run cookiecutter gh:Julien-Fruteau/python-best-practices-cookiecutter --checkout vscode-devcontainer

 # NB: When project is setup, open it in vscode, when prompted to reopen in container, say yes (the - 1st - container build take some time)

+# Open a shell in the devcontainer and run

+make init
 ```

 ## Makefile